impostorsguides/impostorsguides.github.io/rbenv/1-u-content.md

   <img src="/assets/images/screenshot-17mar23-950am.png" width="90%" style="border: 1px solid black; padding: 0.5em">
 </p>

-I don’t know what a "nameref" is, and therefore I don’t know which of the "if" branches in this definition is relevant to our code.
-This is a great example of the issue I take with the GNU docs- they’re written for people who are already familiar with `bash`.
+I don't know what a "nameref" is, and therefore I don't know which of the "if" branches in this definition is relevant to our code.
+This is a great example of the issue I take with the GNU docs- they're written for people who are already familiar with `bash`.
 There is no example code, no links to definitions for jargon (like "nameref"), and no plain-English wording.
 It seems to me that, if we want to tell noobies to "read the fucking manual", then we need to write the manual with those noobies in mind.

 OK, rant over.